 Two uniforms and a TTC Manual are included in the course donation.

 Foreign Nationals are required to bring their original passport with a valid visa for India.
-The correct visa for a yoga course is the student visa.
+The correct visa for a yoga course is the student visa, although entry visa is also acceptable.
 If one plans to stay in India for several weeks or months before or after the course doing other activities, the relevant High Commission or Embassy of India should be consulted regarding the appropriate visa.

 TTC graduates may be interested the Advanced Teachers Training Course and Sadhana Intensive that are open only to TTC graduates.